 When first you look at it, you may think, this doesn’t look right.
 But then use your creativity to make it look right.

-By adding things to it, trying things out, edit and add, add and edit until it just somehow begins to look right!
+By adding things to it, trying things out, editing and adding, oftentimes it will begin to look right.

 It isn’t as hard as it sounds.
 If you put something together and pretty it up, people will not notice that it is just a table with a shelf on it.
 They will see it as a great piece and not even think about it being two pieces.

 Just because we have a dining room, doesn’t mean we have to use that space as a dining room.
-We can make it an office, studio, den, book nook, play room, whatever you need most.
+We can make it an office, studio, den, book nook, play room, whatever you need most for your home.

 That is also the secret of living in small spaces.
 You have to make them work for you.

 So before you head out to the stores to find that special something, make certain that that special something is not right there in front of you.
 But you’ve just never looked at it in that way.